Periodic Wobble of the Post-Perihelion Jet Structure Around 3I/ATLAS: Abstract

 \section{Abstract}

-We analyse data on the post-perihelion morphology, including jet position angles (PAs) and coma-dominated photometry of the interstellar object 3I/ATLAS.
+We analyze data on the post-perihelion morphology, including jet position angles (PAs) and coma-dominated photometry of the interstellar object 3I/ATLAS.
 From \textit{Hubble Space Telescope} (HST) images processed with a Larson--Sekanina rotational-gradient filter, we measure the PAs of three main persistent jet-like features between November 30 and December 27, 2025 and fit a weighted Fourier model in a period scan.
-The dominant jet PA wobble yields $P_{\rm jet}=7.20\pm0.05$~h.
-An independent $G_r$ ($\approx R$) time-series photometry data set, using two different apertures from MPC station L92, analyzed with nightly offsets and 30-minute binning, gives $P_{\rm phot}=7.136\pm0.001$~h (formal $1\sigma$), with a semi-amplitude $A\simeq0.311$~mag and scatter $\sigma_{\rm jit}\simeq0.089$~mag.
-The close agreement beetwen the periods supports a characteristic post-perihelion period of $\sim7.1$~h.
+The dominant jet (Jet 2) PA wobble yields $P_{\rm jet}=7.20\pm0.05$~h.
+The other two jets (Jet 1 and Jet 3) oscillate with periods of 2.9 h and 4.3 h, respectively.
+Significant is the result of their sum, which is exactly equal to the period of the main jet (Jet 2).
+Moreover, an independent $G_r$ ($\approx R$) time-series photometry data set, using two different apertures (4 pixels and 30 pixels) from MPC station L92, analyzed with nightly offsets and 30-minute binning, gives $P_{\rm phot}=7.136\pm0.001$~h ($1\sigma$), with a semi-amplitude $A\simeq0.311$~mag and scatter $\sigma_{\rm jit}\simeq0.089$~mag.
+The close agreement between the periods supports a characteristic post-perihelion period of $\sim7.1$~h.
 We interpret this period as an attitude precession/nutation (non-principal-axis rotation) traced by jet orientation and coma flux redistribution.
-The jet structure precesses about the rotation axis with a characteristic angular excursion of order $\sim20^\circ$, and the rotation axis is aligned with the sunward direction to within $\sim20^\circ$.
+The main jet structure precesses about the rotation axis with a characteristic angular excursion of order $\sim20^\circ$, and the rotation axis is aligned with the sunward direction to within $\sim20^\circ$.
+The agreement between independent morphological and photometric tracers supports a stable post-perihelion activity period near 7.1 h.

 \keywords{comets: general --- interstellar: individual (3I/ATLAS) --- methods: data analysis --- techniques: photometric --- techniques: image processing}